Candle Cove

 Candle Cove is an online creepypasta horror story written by web cartoonist and author Kris Straub.
 The story centers on a discussion of the titular fictional children's television series on an Internet forum.
-Straub has stated that he was inspired to write the creepypasta after reading an article in The Onion entitled "Area 36-Year-Old Still Has Occasional Lidsville Nightmare".
+Straub has stated that he was inspired to write the creepypasta after reading an article in The Onion entitled "Area 36-Year-Old Still Has Occasional Lidsville Nightmare", which describes over a 36-year-old having a nightmare about the 1970s children's television series Lidsville.

 Straub's story quickly became popular, inspiring numerous YouTube videos and fan fictions.
 In 2015, Straub self-published Candle Cove in a collection of short stories entitled Candle Cove and Other Stories.
 The Verge commented that Candle Cove differed from other creepypastas in that while most creepypasta have an "anonymous folkloric quality", Candle Cove originated from a known source and author.

 Synopsis

 The story is framed as a discussion thread on the fictional "NetNostalgia Forums".
 Users from the Huntington–Ashland metropolitan area reminisce about Candle Cove, a children's television program broadcast on Channel 58 in the early 1970s.
-The program centred around a girl named Janice and her imaginary adventures with marionette pirates.
-As the thread progresses, the users' recollections of the series become increasingly disturbing; they mention a villainous character known as the "Skin-Taker", a skeleton pirate who wore clothing made of children's skin, and an episode that consisted entirely of the puppets flailing and screaming.
+The program centred around a young girl named Janice and her imaginary adventures with marionette pirates.
+As the thread progresses, the users' recollections of the series become increasingly disturbing; they mention a villainous character known as the "Skin-Taker", a skeleton pirate who wore clothing made of children's skin, and an episode that consisted entirely of the characters screaming.
 The story ends with a user relating a recent conversation with his mother about the series; she told him that whenever he claimed to be watching Candle Cove as a child, the television showed nothing but static.